 If the responding party fails to attend a scheduled meeting with the DSRCS after having chosen Administrative Action, the administrator may complete the process in the responding party's absence and send notification in writing of the decision.
 The responding party shall have the right to one rescheduled meeting if they fail to attend the originally scheduled meeting through no fault of their own, as determined by the DSRCS.
 If a responding party fails to attend a rescheduled meeting, they will forfeit their right to an appeal.
 The Hearing Officer may defer (place on hold) conduct action at any stage of the process for a period not to exceed 90 class days if the responding party is unable to participate owing to their withdrawal, leave of absence, documented illness, or incapacity, or if deferral is agreed upon with the consent of the initiating party and/or with the consent of the DSRCS and the responding party.
 Pending alleged violations may be discontinued thereafter depending upon the conduct of the responding party.
-Note: When students withdraw or transfer from the University during an active conduct proceeding, the Dean's Certification will note that the student withdrew during a pending conduct process.
-The decision to withdraw from the University is one that any student should make in consultation with advisors, family, quardians, Academic Services, or other trusted administrators or faculty.
+Note: When students withdraw or transfer from the University during an active conduct proceeding, the University is one that any student should make in consultation with advisors, family, guardians, Academic Services, or other trusted administrators or faculty.